powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 A [voltage level](#voltage-level) can belong to several Areas, as long as they all have different types.

 The powerflow through the area boundaries can be summed and used to perform calculations for area interchange control.
+The area interchange values use the load sign convention: positive values indicate that the area is importing, negative values that the area is exporting.
+If the Area has no boundary, the interchange is considered 0 MW.

 **Characteristics**